Mertydag/Mertydag/README.md

 # 🚀 Experience

-- 💻 10+ years of experience in web development
+- 💻 4+ years of experience in web development
-- 🔨 Proficient in TypeScript, Next.js, and various other technologies (C#, Java, PHP, JS)
+- 🔨Proficient in TypeScript, Next.js, and various other technologies (C#, Java, JS)
-- 🎨 UI/UX, Refactoring, and Figma design implementation expertise
 - 🚀 API development and web application creation

 ## 📞 How to Contact Me